 Nexus Lifecycle Quick Start

-This guide can help you get IQ Server up and running for the purpose of trying out the associated Nexus Lifecycle functionality before installing it in your development environment.
-It should take approximately 15 minutes to complete using reference policies and applications.
+Use this guide to get IQ Server up and running for the purpose of trying out associated Nexus Lifecycle or Lifecycle Foundation functionality before installing these solutions in your development environment.

-Installing the IQ server is really a case of downloading the archived server, picking a location, and unpacking the contents.
-Since we won’t be focused on mimicking a production experience, most laptop and desktop configurations should run IQ Server with no problem.
+Installing the IQ server is done in a few easy steps - pick a location, download the archived server, and unpack the contents.
+Since we’re not focused on mimicking a production experience, most laptop and desktop configurations should run IQ Server with no problem.
 If you are looking to plan for the future, be sure to review the Installation Requirements.

 - Create an installation directory in your desired location.